w3b3d3v/kyodo-protocol-docs/docs/tokenomics/token.md

 KYD is the official token of Kyōdō Protocol.

 ::: warning
-The token has no defined financial value and is not an investment asset.
+The token is not a security token and should not be seen as such.
+It has no financial value and is not an investment asset.
+Please read the [legal disclaimers](/tokenomics/disclaimers).
 :::

 * **Name:** Kyōdō Token